dockstore/dockstore/_docs/advanced-features.md

 The Dockstore CLI implements a WES client that allows users to submit a request to launch a workflow run, get the status of a run, or cancel a run at a WES endpoint.

 Workflow inputs must be described so that the remote executor can access them.
-In practice, this means providing them using HTTP URLs in the workflow input file.
-In addition, to download outputs, the workflow and executor must be configured to make these data available using HTTP methods.
+In practice, this means providing them using HTTP(S) URLs in the workflow input file.
+In addition, to download outputs, the workflow and executor must be configured to make these data available using HTTP(S) methods.

 ### Usage